 and pops, however, are far more disturbing; a big click can swamp a listeners attention

-for a few seconds depending on what the background sound is.
+depending on what the background sound is.
 A really loud scratch can even physically cause your ears to shut down momentarily.
 Luckily, clicks are easy to treat because they occupy so little space in time.
 However, If you forcibly remove steady state 'broadband' noise

-from a music recording, you run the risk of removing some of the music as well because low level musical information sits inside the hiss and you never
+such as tape hiss from a music recording, you run the risk of removing some of the music as well because low level musical information sits inside the hiss and you never

 know it's gone until you lose it.
 Circumstances often arise where leaving